-- leading spaces.
+- c\data\is\oem.
+Use this base modifier attribute to specify that the C function string characters have code points that are interpreted as being from the Windows OEM codepage.
+If this attribute is specified and the runtime native character set is ANSI, input arguments will be converted from ANSI to OEM and output arguments will be converted from OEM to ANSI.
+On Windows, no conversion is done unless one of the attributes c\data\is\ansi or c\data\is\oem is specified.
+The c\data\is\oem attribute is mutually exclusive with the c\data\is\ansi attribute.
+This attribute is ignored on UNIX. - leading\spaces.
 Use this base modifier attribute to instruct CodeBridge to remove leading space characters on input, and for right-justified arguments, add leading space characters on output. - leading(value).
-This base modifier attribute is the same as the leading spaces base modifier, except that the character represented by value is used instead of a space character. - no null pointer.
+This base modifier attribute is the same as the leading\spaces base modifier, except that the character represented by value is used instead of a space character. - no\null\pointer.
 The calling COBOL program may pass a pointer with a null value as an argument either by specifying the figurative constant NULL (NULLS) or by specifying a COBOL pointer argument that has been set to NULL (NULLS).
 In this case, CodeBridge would normally pass a null pointer as a parameter to the C function.
-If the no null pointer base modifier attribute is used, an error condition will be generated instead. - occurs(value).
+If the no\null\pointer base modifier attribute is used, an error condition will be generated instead.

+- occurs(value).
 Arrays of COBOL non-numeric arguments may be passed to a C function.
 Use the occurs(value) base modifier attribute to specify the array size.
 If the C function prototype specifies the array size, it is not necessary to use the occurs(value) base modifier attribute unless you need to override the value specified in the function prototype. - optional.
-The calling COBOL program may omit the associated argument (see "Managing Omitted Arguments" beginning on page 2-17 for more information on omitted arguments and this attribute), in which case CodeBridge would normally generate an error condition.
+The calling COBOL program may omit the associated argument, in which case, CodeBridge would normally generate an error condition.
+For more information on omitted arguments and this attribute, see Managing Omitted Arguments (on page 31).
 If the optional base modifier attribute is used, then a default value is generated and passed to the C function.
-The default value associated with a general string or string base attribute is an empty string (the first character of the string is a null character).
+The default value associated with a general\string or string base attribute is an empty string (the first character of the string is a null character).
 If a value other than the CodeBridge supplied default value is desired, see the value if omitted(value) base modifier attribute description.

-Note The current implementation of CodeBridge Builder only allows input optional parameters.
+Note The current implementation of the CodeBridge Builder only allows input optional parameters.
 Output parameters are required by default.